 Victor’s Way was designed as a contemplation (or meditation) space for adults between the approx. ages of 28 and 65 who feel the need to take some quality time out for R&R&R (i.e. rest, recovery & spiritual reorientation) in order to find a way out of the mid-life life (purpose transition) crisis.

 The garden contains 9 major black granite sculpture each one manifesting one life phase transition screw-up.
 There are also 35 minor sculptures.
 The sheer size and magnificence of the sculptures also help the mindful visitor reactivate his or her early life capacity for wonder and awe and, of course, exhilaration.

-The garden contains 7 major and 37 minor black granite sculptures upon which the visitor superimposes his or her (early life) capacity for wonder.
-The park took 25 years to complete so far.
-At the moment 3 more sculptures are being carved (at a cost of approx. €80,000, hence the extra €5).
-The major sculptures represent 7 phase transitions of a (creative) life cycle.
-Victor’s Way also offers the opportunity for forest bathing.
+Victor’s Way took 25 years to complete so far.
 All the sculptures were designed in Roundwood and then hand cut in a dedicated workshop in Mahabalipuram in Tamil Nadu in India by the artists T. Baskaran and D.V.
 Murugan.

-The admission fee, €10.- per adult (children go in free), helps defray the running costs of the garden, crowd funds the 3 sculptures currently being carved and supports my end-of-life fantasy of owning my own ventilator.
+The admission fee, €10.- per adult (children go in free), helps defray the running costs of the garden.
+The fee also crowd-funds the 3 major sculptures currently being carved (and costing about €80.000) as well as keeping me in cheap cigars.